takoda1/takoda1.github.io/index.md

 - Legend
 - New light
 - San Lee bike park
+- Harris lake (Jump line there on the west side!)
 - Kanuga bike park - be careful there buckaroo, gravity is a recipe for disaster

 ### Carolina North + Brumley day